 Many of the families coming here are running from incredible violence and persecution to seek asylum and a better life for their families.
 Seeking asylum is not illegal, but these parents are being treated like criminals.

 LAJC is fighting to get the children held by ORR released and reunited with their families, and to support these families and our entire immigrant community as they struggle through these horrors.

-Legal Action: We have won a precedent setting case establishing that children in the custody of ORR have a right to family unity.
+On the back-end of the family separation crisis are the children who are languishing in ORR detention despite having family ready and willing to care for them.
+We have won a precedent setting case establishing that children in the custody of ORR have a right to family unity.
 That case reunited a son, who had been held by ORR for a year and a half, with his mother.
 And we recently secured the release of a boy who had been in ORR’s “care” in a juvenile detention center in Alexandria to his uncle, who had been frantically trying to get him out for 9 months.

 Community Support: Please consider hosting a house party to raise awareness and money to help battle family separation, and sign petitions and postcards to send to our elected officials.
 Contact Contessa for more information and support planning your party.

+Our immigrant communities are living in fear, let them know that you see them as people worthy of dignity.
 Especially now, when it seems that a new atrocity is inflicted on the vulnerable – and by extension on all of us – your support is critical.